EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 tar -xvf ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8.tar.gz
 ```

-Now copy the extracted model's `pipeline.config` file to a directory that we'll create in `./training/models` named after the model downloaded from the zoo.
+Now copy the extracted model's `pipeline.config` file to a directory that we'll create in `./training/models` named after the model downloaded from the Zoo.
 Your case may vary, but here are the commands for this example:
 ```
 cd ../..
 mkdir training/models/ssd_mobilenet_640x640
 cp training/pre-trained-models/ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8/pipeline.config training/models/ssd_mobilenet_640x640/
 ```

+We will edit this copy of `pipeline.config` to prepare for training on the new dataset.
+The first thing to do is change the number of classes the new detector will learn.
+Do this by changing the number (if applicable) following `num_classes:` in line 3 of `pipeline.config`.
+Next, change the batch size for training, if you want to.
+This is done by changing the number that follows `batch_size:` on line 135 of `pipeline.config`.
+Again, if you have decided to use a different model from the Zoo, then the line numbers in the file you will edit may differ.

 ## 3.4 - Train